Ryuichi-Student/Copilot-For-Business/README.md

 If you would like to test the project, you first need to install tox using ``pip install tox``.

 You can then run the tests using ``tox`` from the root directory..

+## Future features

+- Add user accounts so that different users have different sessions
+- Migrate from streamlit to a more performant frontend technology.